64kramsystem/catacomb_ii-64k/README.md

 Catacomb II-64k is a experimental project in porting a moderately complex project, first from C to unsafe Rust, then to (fully) safe Rust.

-~~A detailed article is going to be published [on my blog](https://saveriomiroddi.github.io/) in September 2022.~~ I've put my blog on hold, so I will likely not write any article.

 The [game](https://en.wikipedia.org/wiki/Catacomb_(video_game)) has been written by the id Software team (J.Carmack, J.Romero, A.Carmack) before they founded their own company.

 ## The project